Denegal/Opslog/docs/Installation.rst

 opslog is installed to the /usr/lib/ops_log/ directory.
 The folder is created with root privileges and the sticky bit set.
-This allows the program to access it's configuration file and create operator logs regardless of the user running it (after install, root privileges are not required to run the program or create logs.)
+This allows the program to access it's configuration file and create operator logs regardless which user is running it (after install, root privileges are not required to run the program or create logs.)

 Inside the ops_log/ folder are the config.ini file which the script uses for tracking the current operator, and a operator_logs/ folder which stores the .csv file logs for the operators.
-Like the main installation folder, the operator_logs folder is created by root, with sticky bit permissions to allow the program to update logs for operators even if they were initially created while another user was logged in.
+The operator_logs folder is also created by root, with sticky bit permissions to allow the program to update logs for operators even if they were initially created while another user was logged in.